 Dynamic Creative Optimization & Multivariate Ad Testing¶

 Native Ad Platform now introduces Dynamic Creative Optimization (DCO) and Multivariate Ad Testing for all advertiser accounts.
 This new feature capability enables advertisers to define in advance the creative elements and let the system dynamically optimize to their most effective combinations in their native ad campaigns.
-Success is evaluated on the basis of CTR.
+Success is evaluated on the basis of CVR.

 The feature is available on native for single image ad formats and currently only through bulksheet.